KingCarnival/toku-fitd-game/Character Playbooks.md

 When you indulge your **vice**, you may adjust the dice outcome by +/-2.
 An ally who joins you may do the same.

 > Any ally must join you in whatever vice you’re indulging.
 You can adjust the outcome by less than 2, or not adjust it at all.
 You can also recover more than 6 stress on a vice roll this way.

+#### Pants on Fire

+You always know when someone is lying to you.

+> This is always on with no restrictions.
+Have fun knowing every little lie.

 #### Veteran